 Strawberries grown in 1,000m2 greenhouses alone yield an average of about 4 tons of fruit per crop, with prices ranging from 300,000 - 600,000 VND/kg, depending on whether the fruit is small or large.

-Ms. Hoa also grows melons in a 1,000m2 greenhouse, each crop yields about 6 tons, with a selling price of 70,000 VND/kg.
-From October 2024, Ms. Hoa will export 500kg of herbs to Singapore each month, at a price of 70,000 VND/kg for all types.
+Ms. Hoa also grows melons in a 1,000m2 greenhouse, each crop yields about 6 tons, selling for 70,000 VND/kg.
+From October 2024, Ms. Hoa will export 500kg of herbs to Singapore each month, at 70,000 VND/kg for all types.

 Ms. Hoa's current way of selling is also very unique.
-"Currently, we sell products directly by shipping nationwide and absolutely do not go through any supermarkets, agents, or stores for fear of being "labeled".
+"Currently, we sell products directly by shipping nationwide and absolutely not through any supermarkets, agents, or stores for fear of being "labeled".
 We produce and supply directly to consumers to reduce costs for buyers.
 All products have traceability stamps," Ms. Hoa said.

 According to Ms. Hoa, the demand of consumers for clean products is increasing and the company is currently unable to supply enough.
 At the end of November, the company opened a clean agricultural products supermarket in District 2, Ho Chi Minh City.